 This is the fourth in a series featuring Gina Gallo, who wants nothing more than to run her little jewelry store but, try as she might to escape it, somehow Gina gets drawn into the family business, with hilarious consequences.

 Billed as the “Queen of Comedy” by the Toronto Sun in 2014, Melodie Campbell achieved a personal best when Library Digest compared her to Janet Evanovich.
 Melodie got her start writing stand-up and has since been a banker, marketing director, college instructor, comedy writer and possibly the worst runway model ever.

-Winner of nine awards, Melodie has been both a finalist and a winner for the Derringer and Arthur Ellis awards for crime writing.
-She has over 200 publications, 100 comedy credits, 40 short stories and seven novels.
+Winner of ten awards, Melodie has been both a finalist and a winner for the Derringer and Arthur Ellis awards for crime writing.
+She has over 200 publications, 100 comedy credits, 40 short stories and twelve novels.
 Her work has appeared in Alfred Hitchcock Mystery Magazine, Star Magazine, Flash Fiction, Canadian Living, The Toronto Star, The Globe and Mail and many more.
-Melodie lives in Oakville, Ontario and can be found at melodiecampbell.com.
+Melodie lives in Oakville, Ontario and can be found at www.melodiecampbell.com.

 VOYA Magazine—May 20, 2016